visgl/deck.gl/docs/layers/column-layer.md

 > This is the primitive layer rendered by [HexagonLayer](/docs/layers/hexagon-layer.md) after aggregation.
 Unlike the HexagonLayer, it renders one column for each data object.

 The ColumnLayer can be used to render a heatmap of vertical cylinders.
-It renders a tesselated regular polygon centered at each given position (a "disk"), and extrude it in 3d.
+It renders a tessellated regular polygon centered at each given position (a "disk"), and extrude it in 3d.

 ```js
 import DeckGL from '@deck.gl/react';